kkhetarpal/Literature/TheCuriousRobot.md

 ## Summary

-This paper addresses two threads:
-* learning of visual representations via active, physical interactions as opposed to passive data.
-* learning in an unsupervised way.
+This paper addresses - how to learning visual representations via active, physical interactions as opposed to passive data in an unsupervised way.

 - Physical System
   - Baxter robot with a paralle jaw gripper and a tactile skin-sensor